|

 There is the general expected

-decrease from left to right with increasing nuclear charge
+decrease in atomic radius from left to right with increasing nuclear charge

 without quantum level expansion or increase in shielding and so